 Dear Home Ec 101,

-The other day I started my dishwasher and walked away, a few minutes later I realized it didn’t sound right, so I opened it up to make sure that the arms were spinning, and that water was going where it is supposed to. (if water is dripping from everything it’s all good on my little portable dishwasher).
+The other day I started my dishwasher and walked away, a few minutes later, I realized it didn’t sound right, so I opened it up to make sure that the arms were spinning and that water was going where it is supposed to.
+(If water is dripping from everything, it’s all good on my little portable dishwasher).
 Everything looked fine, water dripping from the top, everything coved in soap.
-I closed the dishwasher, and then it hit me —– everything covered in SOAP!!
+I closed the dishwasher, and then it hit me —– everything was covered in SOAP!!
 Oh no!

-Somehow dish liquid had gotten in the dishwasher, there were 6 inches high of soap bubbles at the bottom of the dishwasher, not really knowing what to do I drained it, added some vinegar to try to kill the bubbles, it seemed to work, but I did notice bubbles in the next load as well, so much for rinsing the soap off.
+Somehow dish liquid had gotten in the dishwasher, and there were 6 inches high of soap bubbles at the bottom of the dishwasher, not really knowing what to do, I drained it, and added some vinegar to try to kill the bubbles, it seemed to work, but I did notice bubbles in the next load as well, so much for rinsing the soap off.

 Any ideas of what to do in case this happens again?

-First of all, sounds like you have at least one kid and good luck on finding the culprit.
+First of all, sounds like you have at least one kid, and good luck finding the culprit.

 Secondly, congratulations, you were on the right track!

 Dish Soap in the Dishwasher 101

 Adding vinegar was one of the two things you should do to help reduce the excess foam caused by liquid dish soap when it is added to your dishwasher.
 The other thing you should add is a generous amount of salt.